 The Queensland Government is transferring to reform a century-old legal “loophole” that lets accused rapists walk free.

-Attorney-General Yvette D’Ath informed the ABC she was referring to the “mistake of reality” defense to the Queensland Law Reform Commission for expert advice on the way to trade the law.
+Attorney-General Yvette D’Ath informed the ABC that she was referring to the “mistake of reality” defense to the Queensland Law Reform Commission for expert advice on how to trade the law.

 Rape sufferers and reform advocates hailed the move as a vital step in bringing Queensland’s laws on sexual violence into the twenty-first century.

-A hundred and ten-year-antique felony defense lets in an accused rapist to argue they had an incorrect but sincere and affordable belief that intercourse becomes consensual.
+A hundred and ten-year-antique felony defense lets an accused rapist argue they had an incorrect but sincere and affordable belief that intercourse becomes consensual.

 Defendants have used it along with repeat violent offenders and people who argued that a woman’s behavior, including preceding flirting or touring a person’s domestic, will be taken as consent.

-Jayne said she felt betrayed via the prison machine after her alleged rapist became acquitted in 2011, despite her present process emergency surgical procedure for a 10-centimeter inner laceration.
+Jayne said she felt betrayed by the prison machine after her alleged rapist was acquitted in 2011, despite her present process of emergency surgical procedure for a 10-centimeter inner laceration.

-But the grandmother stated she changed into pleased now the Government turned into shifting closer to reforming the loophole.
+But the grandmother stated she changed into pleased now that the Government shifted closer to reforming the loophole.

-“Right now, I’ve just got goosebumps head to feet.
-I am saddened but also excited at the identical time,” she stated.
+“Right now, I’ve just got goosebumps from head to feet.
+I am saddened but excited at the same time,” she stated.

 “Saddened that it needed to take me showing photographs and speakme out — however, it is bloody remarkable, and I pray that they make sufferers feel safer and more confident in reporting those awful crimes.”

-Ms. D’Ath stated that “while you are looking at reforms to substantial regulation like the Criminal Code, you want to do it cautiously.”
+Ms. D’Ath stated, “while you are looking at reforms to substantial regulation like the Criminal Code, you want to do it cautiously.”

-“[But] if there are hints available about legislative adjustments, then, of course, we can continue with that.”
+“[But] if there are hints available about legislative adjustments, then we can continue with that.”

 “That is a track to my ears,” Ms. Lee stated.

-Ms. Lee said the defense turned into frequently raised “while the complainant had a ‘freeze’ reaction to unwanted sexual interest and did not fight again enough, if there have been any problems of intellectual capacity or language barriers,” or if alcohol becomes involved.
+Ms. Lee said the defense was frequently raised “while the complainant had a ‘freeze’ reaction to unwanted sexual interest and did not fight again enough if there have been any problems of intellectual capacity or language barriers” or if alcohol becomes involved.

 Former Supreme Court Justice Roslyn Atkinson is known for reform in March.